Manuel Margot Player Props: Rays vs. Yankees

-Manuel Margot and his .375 on-base percentage over his past 10 games (72 points higher than his season-long percentage), will be in action for the Tampa Bay Rays against the New York Yankees and Domingo German on May 6 at 4:10 PM ET.
+On Sunday, Manuel Margot (batting .357 in his past 10 games) and the Tampa Bay Rays play the New York Yankees, whose starting pitcher will be Gerrit Cole.
+First pitch is at 1:40 PM ET.

-He had a hitless showing in his most recent game (0-for-2) against the Pirates.
+He racked up two hits (going 2-for-4 with a double and two RBI) in his last game against the Yankees.

 Manuel Margot Game Info & Props vs. the Yankees